tjfrahme/tjfrahme/README.md

 ### Hi there 👋

-- ⚡ I’m currently working on BI/Data Science things and various web design projects
+- ⚡ I’m currently working on BI/Data Science things and various web design projects.
+All new repos are set to Private.

-- 🌱 I’m currently learning Einstein Analytics
+- 🌱 I’m currently learning how to better integrate AI into my workflows

 - 😄 Fun fact: I once played basketball with Adam Sandler.
 I might have fouled him a couple of times...